yongkangchen/yongkangchen/README.md

 - 🏫 I am pursuing a master's degree at [Santa Clara University](https://www.scu.edu)!
 - 💻 I major in Computer Science.
-- 🧑‍💻 **Seeking for Software Engineer full-time/Internship 2024 in USA.**
+- 🧑‍💻 **Seeking a Software Engineer position in the USA, with the earliest start date of 06/17/2024.**

 ### Languages